Nu Skin shares fall after short-seller questions China ops

 Last month, the company raised its 2012 profit outlook for the fourth time after it reported better-than-expected quarterly results boosted by strong sales of its ageLOC anti-aging product.

-Nu Skin shares closed down 9 percent at $44.36 on Tuesday on the New York Stock Exchange.
+Nu Skin shares were down 9 percent at $44.60 on Tuesday on the New York Stock Exchange.

 (Reporting by Ranjita Ganesan; Editing by Anthony Kurian)